afroja1245/manual_automation_project/README.md

 Project name:Verify Login page on webpage
 Module name:Login
 Created by:Afroja
-Description:Here I created a testcase design and then execute it automation testing using python selenium webdriver.
+Description:Here I created a testcase design and then executed it automation testing using python selenium webdriver.